vega/vega/docs/docs/transforms/lookup.md

 ## Usage

-For each data object in the input data stream `values`, this example lookups records where the `id` field of the data stream `names` matches the `foo` field.
-Matching records are added to the input stream `values` under the field named `obj`.
+For each data object in the input data stream `values`, this example lookups records where the field `foo` matches the field `id` field of the data stream `names`.
+Matching records are added to the input stream `values` as a field named `obj`.

 ```json
 "data": [